 2. We’ll be getting a much shorter season

 Breaking from tradition seems to be a developing trend for Game of Thrones.
 Season 6 was the first time the show has ever outstripped the source novels and Season 7 will debut later in the year than any past season.

 The icing on the cake: The new season will only run seven episodes long.
-The plan from HBO is to drag this out as long as possible, but Benioff and Weiss have no intention of extending Game of Thrones past its expiration date.
+The plan from HBO is to drag the series out as long as possible, but Benioff and Weiss have no intention of extending Game of Thrones past its expiration date.
 This makes two more 10-episode seasons a little excessive.